ikizhvatov/conditional-reduction/README.md

     wbs_aes_ches2016 $ ./convert-traceset.sh

-Subfolder `experiment-mbair` contains scripts and logs from our experiments on a MacBook air.
+Subfolder `experiment-mbair` contains scripts and logs from our experiments on a MacBook Air.
 You can copy this folder to separate logs for your machine.

-Go to the experimental subfolder and execute the following scripts to obtain result with Daredevil and Jlsca respectively.
+Go to the experimental subfolder and execute the following scripts to obtain results with Daredevil and Jlsca respectively.

     experiment-mbair$ ./daredevil-evolution-invmul.sh
     experiment-mbair$ ../runme.jlsca.evo.invmul.sh